AWS Application Load Balancer – ALB

 • Spot Instances

-• cost-effective choice but does NOT guarantee availability
+• cost-effective choice (up to 90% discount) but does NOT guarantee availability

 • applications flexible in the timing when they can run and also able to handle interruption by storing the state externally